homelabos/homelabos/docs/index.md

 - [Wallabag](software/wallabag) - Save and classify articles.
 Read them later.
 Freely.

+### Social networks

+- [Pleroma](software/pleroma) - Pleroma is a federated social networking platform, compatible with GNU social and other OStatus implementations.
+It is free software licensed under the AGPLv3.

 ### Software Development

 - [Code-Server](software/codeserver) - Run VS Code on a remote server.